JustAMed/leet-journey/README.md

-# leet-journey
+# This is Leet Journey
-This is where I store my leetcode problems.
+## And this is where I store my solutions for leetCode
+---
+### I dare say you can see my solutions.
+I ❤️ leetCode!
+### Currently typing in C.